About Inside Airbnb

 Inside Airbnb is a mission driven project that provides data and advocacy about Airbnb's impact on residential communities.

-We work towards a vision where data and information empower communities to understand, decide and control the role of renting residential homes to tourists.
+We work towards a vision where communities are empowered with data and information to understand, decide and control the role of renting residential homes to tourists.

 Inside Airbnb relies on the kind contribution of a variety of collaborators and partners.
 Read more about collaborating or partnering with Inside Airbnb.